Web Design Animation - Tools and More

 5. After Effects

-after effects animation tool for web animation – Wedoflow
+After effects animation tool for 2D and 3D animation

 After Effects – 2D and 3D animation app